ymatrix-data/gpupgrade/README.md

 ### Running tests in a pipeline

-The gpupgrade/ci directory contains a pipeline.yml file, which references task files in gpupgrade/ci/tasks, and some secrets in a private repository.
+The gpupgrade/ci/generated directory contains two pipeline files, which reference task files in gpupgrade/ci/tasks, and some secrets in a private repository.
 To set a pipeline, run:

 ```
 make set-pipeline FLY_TARGET=<CONCOURSE_INSTANCE> GIT_URI=https://github.com/<GITHUB_USERNAME>/gpupgrade.git
 ```

+Note: When making pipeline changes, change only the template.yml and run `go generate ./ci` (this will automatically run as part of `make set-pipeline`).
+Then check in the dev-pipeline.yml and prod-pipeline.yml files.

 If you want to use the defaults and have access to the continuous-integration secrets, there is a convenience recipe: